Nanakshahi bricks: History and usage

+Since ancient times, humanity has been using sun-dried, hand-molded, burnt clay bricks.
+From the late 14th to late 19th centuries, many structures were built with the bricks, both Mughal and Sikh sites.
+These sites are known as Nanakshahi monuments, described as clay brick masonry structures.
+They were built using lime and lime surkhi mortar, which consists of a powdered form of red burnt clay brick.
+Historically, these clay bricks were likely created using locally available raw material (such as clay earth) and hand-molded.
+Most of them were bonded with sukhi mortar but sometimes lime was used.
+The Sirhindi clay brick masonry structures were built using lime, crushed brick (surkhi), and sand aggregate mortar.
+Many fortresses, gurdwaras, and temples were built using these bricks.
 Nanakshahi bricks were used in the Mughal-era more for aesthetic or ornamental reasons rather than structural reasons.
 This variety of brick tiles were of moderate dimensions and could be used for reinforcing lime concretes in the structural walls and other thick components.
 But, as they made moldings, cornices, plasters, etc. easy to work into a variety of shapes, they were more often used as cladding or decorative material.
 In the present-day, the bricks are sometimes used to give a "historical" look to settings, such as when the surrounding of the Golden Temple complex was heavily renovated in the 2010s.